 Providing false information intentionally to potential voters is a serious issue.
 You can get correct information by contacting the Bernalillo County Clerk's office at 468-1291 or their website at bernco.gov/clerk/.

-October was membership renewal time, but it's never too late to join.
-Now you can pay online!
+October will be membership renewal time, but it's always a good time to join the League of Women Voters!
+And now you can pay online!
 Check out the new Join Us page.
 You can pay online via Paypal or your credit card, or print out a copy of the membership application and mail in your check in the traditional way.

 Meetings are open to the public.
 Bring a friend!